wp-plugins/nomorecaptchas/readme.txt

 * Fixed PageBuilder conflict
 * Improved Contact Form 7 performance for newer versions
 * Note: will not work with versions of Contact Form 7 older that 3.9.3
+* Note: Versions older than 1.2.9 have been deprecated.
+Please be sure to update!

 == Upgrade Notice ==